Tirabin al-Sana: Education

 There are several schools in the village.
-As for the higher education, local resident can study at Ben-Gurion University of the Negev, and also at Sapir Academic College in Sderot.
-Soon with a support of Harvard University a new campus will be erected in Rahat, inside a new Idan HaNegev industrial zone.
-Ben-Gurion University of the Negev will oversee the new campus' operations, and it will be considered a BGU branch.
+Nearby higher education options include Ben-Gurion University of the Negev and Sapir Academic College in Sderot.
+Soon, with the support of Harvard University, a new campus will be erected in Rahat, in the new Idan HaNegev industrial zone.
+Ben-Gurion University of the Negev will oversee the new campus's operations, and it will be considered a branch of BGU.

 Solar energy

 In 2011 an Israeli solar energy company Arava Power signed a contract with the Tarabin tribe in the Negev Desert to build a solar installation.
 The company is negotiating with the government a 30% of Israel's guaranteed solar power feed-in tariff caps set apart just for the Bedouin people.
 A plan for a photovoltaic solar installation was approved by Ministry of Interior's Southern Regional Planning and Building Committee in September 2011.